 Our named executive officers are eligible for annual cash incentives under a company-wide bonus program.
 Annual cash incentives for our named executive officers are designed to reward the achievement of key corporate goals for the year, which we believe in turn should increase stockholder value over time.
 The annual cash incentive awards for our named executive officers are based on our achievement of specific performance goals that are established at the beginning of the fiscal year.
 Since 2011, we have not assigned weightings to the performance goals at the beginning of the year, which provides the Compensation Committee with greater flexibility in making year-end cash bonus decisions based on then-current priorities for the Company.
 We consider this flexibility desirable as the relative importance of a particular goal may rise or fall over the course of the year, depending on changes in strategic direction for the Company, the activities of our corporate partners, funding (via new strategic partnerships or otherwise) or lack thereof for certain development programs, regulatory developments affecting certain of our programs, or the effect of the goal's achievement on the Company's value.
 Also, if a goal is achieved within a short period of time into the following year, the Compensation Committee may nevertheless wish to recognize achievement of the goal for the prior year depending on a variety of factors such as the number of employees who were responsible for the goal's achievement or matters outside the reasonable control of the Company that may have delayed the official completion of the goal.
+Further, the Compensation Committee has the ability to recognize significant unplanned achievements if they occur during the year.

 At the end of the year, our Compensation Committee reviewed the Company's performance against the goals and determined the overall level of achievement, which determined the size of the Company's bonus pool for all employees.
 Shortly thereafter, the Compensation Committee determined individual bonus amounts for the named executive officers.
 In making both of these determinations, the Compensation Committee considered a briefing from the Company's Chief Executive Officer and its Vice President, Human Resources on Company-wide performance against goals and the individual contributions of the named executive officers toward achievement of the goals.
 The target bonus for each executive is stated in terms of a percentage of the officer's annualized base salary for the year.
 The target bonus percentage is 50% for senior vice presidents and 60% for our CEO.
-No change was made to our named executive officers' target bonus percentages for 2012.
+No change was made to our named executive officers' target bonus percentages for 2013.

-The goals comprising our cash bonus program for 2012 are listed below and applied to the bonus program for all employees, including our named executive officers.
-These goals were approved by the Board of Directors early in 2012.
-Given the number of Theravance-discovered potential medicines in active research and/or development, our emphasis on research and discovery, the highly uncertain regulatory environment, and the efforts required to manage our collaborations with other companies, we established more goals than we believed could reasonably be achieved.
+The goals comprising our cash bonus program for 2013 are listed below and applied to the bonus program for all employees, including our named executive officers.
+These goals were approved by the Board of Directors early in 2013.
+Given the number of Theravance-discovered potential medicines in active research and/or development, our emphasis on research and discovery, the highly uncertain regulatory environment, and the efforts required to manage our collaborations with other companies, we established more goals for 2013 than we believed could reasonably be achieved.
+This has been our practice for many years.
 For this reason, achievement of all of the goals would constitute performance at 150% of target, increasing the bonus potential to 150% of target.
-However, the likelihood of achieving all of the goals and a payout based on 150% of target was considered extremely low.
+However, the likelihood of achieving all of the goals and a payout based on 150% of target was considered extremely low given the challenging nature of the goals.